xackery/thj-wiki/content/getting-started/game-mechanics.md

     - Then, you'll write manually in next line
     - `/notify MerchantWnd MW_ItemlistMail listselect 1`
     - `/notify MerchantWnd MW_Retrieve_Button leftmouseup`
+- Donate to Tribute Merchant:
+    - `/hotbutton Donate /notify TributeMasterWnd TMW_DonateButton leftmouseup`
+- Set trader prices
+    - To use this optimally, hotkey the "Set" hotkey to 1. hotkey the "Save" to 2.
+Then, click an item in your trader bag, press 1, type price, enter, press 2 to save.
+Click next item
+    - `/hotbutton Set /notify BazaarWnd BZW_Clear_Button leftmouseup`
+    - then edit button, second line:
+    - `/notify BazaarWnd BZW_Money0 leftmouseup`
+    - after pressing Set, you can hotkey saving the price with this:
+    - `/hotbutton Save /notify BazaarWnd BZW_SetPrice_Button leftmouseup`

 ## Pet Mechanics